WhereWeCanShare/SysAdminDoc/README.md

 - [chkport.sh](scripts/chkport.sh) for checking the service network port, it requires `nc` which may not be available on some Linux distro.
 [Search for one](https://duckduckgo.com/?q=linux+nc+ncat) that is replacement.

+- [dbbak.sh](scripts/dbbak.sh) script to do the Postgresql DBs dump and compress.

 ## disclaimer

 Use it on your own risk.
 All bash scripts run well on my Debian/Rasbain 10 buster.